Rankin-Cohen brackets for Calabi-Yau modular forms: Rankin-Cohen algebras for (quasi-)modular forms

 \end{defi}

-We would like that the derivation $\rcdo$ and the \rs $\rsdo$ behave the same as the usual derivation \eqref{eq dermf} and the Ramanujan-Serre derivation \eqref{eq rsd} of the classical modular forms theory, respectively.
+We would like that the derivation $\rcdo$ and the \rs $\rsdo$ behave the same as the usual derivation \eqref{eq qmf der} and the Ramanujan-Serre derivation \eqref{eq rsd} of the classical quasi-modular form theory, respectively.
 In the following example we state the derivations $\rcdo$ and $\rsdo$ explicitly for $n=1,2,3,4$.

-\begin{exam} In \cite{younes2} we found $\Ra, \rvf,\cvf$ explicitly for $n=1,2,3,4$.
+\begin{exam} {\rm In \cite{younes2} we found $\Ra, \rvf,\cvf$ explicitly for $n=1,2,3,4$.
 In these cases, we obtain the derivation $\rcdo$ and the \rs $\rsdo$ as follows: \begin{itemize} \item {\bf $n=1$.}

 By definition, the vector field \eqref{eq rvf n=1} implies $\deg(\t_1)=1,\, \deg(\t_2)=2$ and $\deg(\t_3)=3$.
 Since $[\Ra,\cvf]=\rvf$, we observe that:

 If we let $\rsdo$ acts just on $\cymfs$, then we get: